smsecgroup/SM-VUL/type-vul-00/README.md

 Down-Casting

 ## Abstract
-We found a down-casting vulnerability in the smart contract of "BancorQuickConverter" which leads to calling non-existing function.
+We found a type confusion vulnerability (downcasting) in the smart contract of "BancorQuickConverter" which leads to calling non-existing function.

 ## Details
 'BancorQuickConverter' is an Ethereum smart contract.